sunpy/sunpy/docs/tutorial/maps.rst

 This creates a plot window with all axes defined, a plot title, and the image of the map data defined by the contents of the map.
-In non-interactive mode the plot window blocks the command line terminal and must be closed before doing anything else.
+In non-interactive mode the plot window blocks execution and must be closed before doing anything else.

 plot()
 ------